 Univariate and multivariable logistic regressions with robust standard error estimation via generalized estimating equations were performed to identify factors associated with vaccine hesitancy.
-Variables attaining $\leq 10\%$ significance were considered for inclusion in multivariable models, which is an acceptable range supported by literature [17].
-In the multivariable model, only variables that retained their significance at 0.05 level were included.
+Following Hosmer and Lemeshow's "purposeful selection of variables" approach to model building [17], variables attaining significance at a level of $\alpha = .10$ in the univariate regressions, were considered for inclusion in multivariable models.
+The final model was selected based on subject matter significance, relationships among potential predictors (eg, correlations, confounding, and interactions) and statistical significance retaining.
+Only variables retaining significance levels at $\alpha = 0.05$ level were included in the final model.
 The multivariable model also controlled for time using a linear and quadratic term, which were highly significant but did not change the parameter estimates or their significance.
-We checked the final multivariable model for integrity by assessing relationships between the predictors (e.g., correlations, confounding, interactions).
+We checked the final multivariable model for integrity by assessing relationships between the predictors (eg, correlations, confounding, interactions).
 Multi-collinearity was assessed and ruled out by appropriate values of the largest condition index and variance inflation factors.
 All statistical analyses were conducted using SAS, version 9.4.